VFPX/VFPXDeployment/docs/ThorUpdate.md

 Those files should be changed to the need of the project
 - *documentation.md* Anchor for documentation, target of links from other documents.
-- *ChangeLog.md* File to list your changes, might be substituted into {AppID}Version.txt if set as ChangeLog setting.
+- *ChangeLog.md* File to list your changes, might be substituted into {AppID}Version.txt if set as *ChangeLog* setting.
 - *topic1.md*,*topic2.md* Example files.

 #### docs\\images
 Optional, only created if *Inculde_VFPX* is set.
-Folder to store images for documention etc.
+Folder to store images for documentation etc.
 - Picture used in some templates and README.md

 #### Root folder
 Optional files, only created if *Inculde_VFPX* is set.
 This is the project root.
-Some files will pe copied on first run, if they are not existing.
+Some files will copied on first run, if they are not existing.
 - *README.md*: Basic information about your project, the main information on git server pages.
   - Fit to your needs
   - The second run on your system use [ProjectSettings.txt:](#settings) to set the project with the value of AppName